Grammar School 11+ Entrance Exam Preparation

-Within the UK there are still a selection of locations where Grammar schools still operate and in order to secure a place at age 11 a child needs to pass an entrance exam.
+Within the UK there still exists selection of locations where grammar schools still operate and in order to secure a place at age 11 a child needs to pass that school’s particular entrance exam.

 There is no, single, standardised set of exams for all grammar schools and therefore it’s important to understand exactly what is required for each and every school you might be considering for your child.